spdx/spdx-spec/docs/index.md

 ### Trademarks

-SPDX® is a registered trademark of the Linux Foundation.
+SPDX® is a registered trademark of The Linux Foundation.

 ### Compliance